 Dehydration occurs when water lost through sweating is not replaced.
-In a hot environment, small to moderate dehydration levels will lead to a potential endurance drop of 22-48%, meaning that you’ll see a considerate difference in your training quality and performance.
-Make sure you have one or two bottles of water with you when you ride and stay hydrated during the day too.
+In a hot environment, such as your summer training session, small to moderate dehydration levels will lead to a potential endurance drop of 22-48%.
+Meaning that you’ll see a considerate difference in your training quality and performance.
+Make sure you have one or two water bottles with you, and stay hydrated during the day too.

-Most cycling clothing is breathable, but during a sweaty pain cave session it can still be too much.
-The good news is, if you’re riding in the comfort of your own home it’s a little more acceptable to remove a layer (whilst keeping your bib shorts on, of course).
+Most cycling sportswear is breathable, but during a sweaty, summer training session it can still be too much.
+The good news is, if you’re riding in the comfort of your own home it’s a little more acceptable to remove a layer of clothing (whilst keeping your bib shorts on, of course).

-If you’ve been keeping an eye on ourinstagram, you might have seen that some members of the Wattbiker tribe have opted to take their Wattbikes outside this summer.
-Just imagine, the feeling of fresh air and wind in your face (and those all-important tan lines) could still be yours with the added bonus of a focused training session and no traffic!
+If you’ve been keeping an eye on our instagram, you might have seen that some members of the Wattbiker tribe have opted to take their Wattbikes outside this summer.
+Just imagine, the feeling of fresh air and wind in your face (and those all-important tan lines) could still be yours with the added benefits of indoor cycling, plus no traffic!